 This screen shot shows a real-time view of a vibration sensor through the Sensaphone Sentinel web interface.

 Vibration sensors integrated into a remote monitoring system make an ideal data logger.
-The sensors capture readings at set time intervals, which you can view in real time and analyze for trends that indicate a failure is imminent.Parts ideal for vibration monitoring:
+The sensors capture readings at set time intervals.
+You can view these readings in real time and analyze for trends that indicate an imminent failure.Parts ideal for vibration monitoring:

 - Rolling stand bearings